-Launching in January 2019, the new CompTIA A+ certification was designed to ensure that IT pros are equipped to handle complex problems successfully.
+The new CompTIA A+ certification was designed to ensure that IT pros are equipped to handle complex problems successfully.
 This entry-level IT certification helps individuals demonstrate their skills and develop a vast understanding of cloud, virtualization, cybersecurity and more.

-“You may be very capable, but an employer can’t be sure of that unless you have the certification to prove it,” CompTIA Senior Director, Certification Products, Teresa Sears explained on the CompTIA Volley podcast on November 30. “[CompTIA] A+ levels the playing field.
+“You may be very capable, but an employer can’t be sure of that unless you have the certification to prove it,” CompTIA senior director, certification products, Teresa Sears explained on the CompTIA Volley podcast on November 30. “[CompTIA] A+ levels the playing field.
 It’s a tool the employer can use to determine a candidate’s skill set and have some evidence of what a person knows.”

 A New CompTIA A+ for Today’s Tech Support Pro

 The number of job openings in the area of technical support is vast and projected to grow much faster than average over the next 10 years.
 As systems become more complex, the need to have IT workers who can quickly solve problems is intense.
 Sears said that that’s exactly what CompTIA A+ validates to employers: that an information technology professional is proficient in problem solving.

 The new CompTIA A+ offers a sizeable ROI for both the IT pro and employer.

 Information technology workers can gain the following from the new CompTIA A+:

 - Exposure to a variety of IT functions